Mesh generation: Techniques

 Many meshing techniques are built on the principles of the Delaunay triangulation, together with rules for adding vertices, such as Ruppert's algorithm.

 A distinguishing feature is that an initial coarse mesh of the entire space is formed, then vertices and triangles are added.

 In contrast, advancing front algorithms start from the domain boundary, and add elements incrementally filling up the interior.

 Hybrid techniques do both.
 A special class of advancing front techniques creates thin boundary layers of elements for fluid flow.

 In structured mesh generation the entire mesh is a lattice graph, such as a regular grid of squares.
 In block-structured meshing, the domain is divided into large subregions, each of which is a structured mesh.
 Some direct methods start with a block-structured mesh and then move the mesh to conform to the input; see Automatic Hex-Mesh Generation based on polycube.
 Another direct method is to cut the structured cells by the domain boundary; see sculpt based on Marching cubes.

 Some types of meshes are much more difficult to create than others.
 Simplicial meshes tend to be easier than cubical meshes.
 An important category is generating a hex mesh conforming to a fixed quad surface mesh; a research subarea is studying the existence and generation of meshes of specific small configurations, such as the tetragonal trapezohedron.
-Because of the difficulty of this problem, the existence of combinatorial hex meshes has been studied apart from the problem of generating good geometric realizations.
+Because of the difficulty of this problem, the existence of combinatorial hex meshes has been studied apart from the problem of generating good geometric realizations; see Combinatorial Techniques for Hexahedral Mesh Generation.
 While known algorithms generate simplicial meshes with guaranteed minimum quality, such guarantees are rare for cubical meshes, and many popular implementations generate inverted (inside-out) hexes from some inputs.

 Meshes are often created in serial on workstations, even when subsequent calculations over the mesh will be done in parallel on super-computers.
 This is both because of the limitation that most mesh generators are interactive, and because mesh generation runtime is typically insignificant compared to solver time.
 However, if the mesh is too large to fit in the memory of a single serial machine, or the mesh must be changed (adapted) during the simulation, meshing is done in parallel.